 The Kibale Association for Rural and Environmental Development (KAFRED) is a community based organization started in 1992 to conserve biodiversity beyond Uganda's nationally protected areas while benefiting communities through sustainable tourism-focused businesses.
 Just one third of a kilometer wide, KAFRED's Bigodi Wetlands is a treasure-trove of Ugandan birds, primates, and other wildlife.

-Meet Rogers, The Bird Whisperer of Bigodi Swamp
+Meet Rodgers, The Bird Whisperer of Bigodi Swamp

 We arrived at the Bigodi Wetlands Visitor's Center, a small one-story structure with a few exhibits and crafts for sale.
-It was here that we were introduced to Rogers, our guide for the morning.
-As we walked through the Bigodi Swamp more of Rogers' story unfolded.
-Rogers spotted a colorful bird in the bush but unfortunately it was spooked and flew away before we could see it.
+It was here that we were introduced to Rodgers, our tour guide for the morning.
+As we walked through the Bigodi Swamp, more of Rodgers' story unfolded.
+Rodgers spotted a colorful bird in the bush but unfortunately it was spooked and flew away before we could see it.
 The next thing I knew, Roger let out a perfectly pitched call that mimicked that of this very bird.
 Before we knew it, the bird was perched on a branch of a tree almost posing for our photographs!

 Thoroughly impressed, I couldn't help but ask "where did you learn how to do that?!"
-Rogers is just 24 years old but we soon learned that he has a wealth of knowledge about local flora and fauna greater than many people could amass in a lifetime.
-Rogers confided that he's completely self-taught.
-Leading tours, taking walks everyday and cross referencing books in his down time have given him a practical education and the ability to create a better life for himself.
+Rodgers is just 24 years old but we soon learned that he has a wealth of knowledge about local flora and fauna greater than many people could amass in a lifetime.
+Rodgers confided that he's completely self-taught.
+Leading tours, taking walks everyday and cross referencing books about Uganda's wildlife in his down time have given him a practical education and the ability to create a better life for himself.

 Where Nature and Community Meet in Uganda